Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes: Introduction

 Every element $w$ of a Coxeter group $W$ can be written as an expression in the generators, and if the number of generators in an expression (including multiplicity) is minimal, we say that the expression is reduced.
 According to Matsumoto's Theorem~\cite[Theorem~1.2.2]{Geck2000}, every pair of reduced expressions for the same group element are related by a sequence of so-called commutation and braid moves.
 In light of Matsumoto's Theorem, we can define a connected graph on the set of reduced expressions of a given element in a Coxeter group.
 We define the Matsumoto graph of $w\in W$ to be the graph having vertex set equal to the set of reduced expressions of $w$, where two vertices are connected by an edge if and only if the corresponding reduced expressions are related by a single commutation or braid move.
 Bergeron, Ceballos, and Labb\'e~\cite{Bergeron2015} proved that for finite Coxeter groups, every cycle in a Matsumoto graph has even length.
 In~\cite{Grinberg2017}, Grinberg and Postnikov extended this result to arbitrary Coxeter systems.
 Since every cycle in a Matsumoto graph has even length, every Matsumoto graph is always bipartite.

 Two reduced expressions for the same Coxeter group element are said to be commutation equivalent if we can obtain one from the other via a sequence of commutation moves.
 The corresponding equivalence classes are referred to as commutation classes, and have been studied extensively in the literature.
 In the case of Coxeter systems of type $A_n$, Elnitsky~\cite{Elnitsky1997} showed that the set of commutation classes for a given permutation $w$ is in one-to-one correspondence with the set of rhombic tilings of a certain polygon determined by $w$.
 Meng~\cite{Meng2010} studied the number of commutation classes and their relationships via braid moves, and B\'edard~\cite{Bedard1999} developed recursive formulas for the number of reduced expressions in each commutation class.
 According to~\cite{Humphreys1990}, every finite Coxeter group contains a unique element of maximal length, called the longest element.
 Determining the number of commutation classes for the longest element in Coxeter systems of type $A_n$ remains an open problem.
 To our knowledge, this problem was first introduced in 1992 by Knuth in Section 9 of~\cite{Knuth1992} using different terminology.
-A more general version of the problem appears in Section 5.2 of~\cite{Kapranov1991}.
 In the paragraph following the proof of Proposition~4.4 of~\cite{Tenner2006}, Tenner explicitly states the open problem in terms of commutation classes.
-The best known bound for the number of commutation classes for the longest element in Coxeter systems of type $A_n$ appears in~\cite{Felsner1997}.
-According to~\cite{Denoncourt2016}, the set of commutation classes for the longest element in Coxeter systems of type $A_n$ is in bijection with various interesting sets of objects, including: \begin{itemize} \item Vertices of the graph obtained by contracting edges that correspond to commutations in the Matsumoto graph for the longest element in Coxeter systems of type $A_n$; \item Heaps for the longest element in Coxeter systems of type $A_n$; \item Primitive sorting networks on $n$ elements; \item Rhombic tilings of a regular $n$-gon; \item Uniform oriented matroids of rank $3$ on $n$ elements; \item Arrangements of $n$ pseudolines. \end{itemize} The graph mentioned in the first item above has been studied by several authors, often in the context of the higher Bruhat order $B(n,2)$~\cite{Manin1989, Ziegler1993}.
 Even less is known about the number of commutation classes of the longest elements in other finite Coxeter groups.